 When sperm has been collected surgically.

-When there are morphological disorders - If the sperm's head doesn't have the correct shape to allow it to penetrate and fertilise the egg.
+When there are morphological disorders - for instance, if the sperm's head doesn't have the correct shape to allow it to penetrate and fertilise the egg.

 An earlier attempt at fertilisation has been unsuccessful ("null fertilisation"), this includes no or low fertilisation with a previous IVF treatment.

-The difference between ICSO and IVF is what happens in the laboratory, the patient journey is largely the same.
+The difference between ICSI and IVF is what happens in the laboratory.
+The patient journey is largely the same.
 For IVF, the collected eggs are placed in a petri dish, with the prepared sperm, before being left for fertilisation to hopefully occur.
 For ICSI, each egg that has matured is injected with a single sperm.
 Whether your treatment involves standard IVF or ICSI, eggs are placed into an incubator in the laboratory and monitored for signs of fertilisation.